Friday, April 14, 2023

 Donna Summer - Last Dance (Academy Awards,1978)

 Suppose they already have secured the rights to those everlasting hits.
-Why not recreate some of the most iconic moments that go with them, or at least mention those specific events, such as Donna Summer performing the Awards-winning song “Last Dance” at the Oscars, the jewel of the crown of the golden era of disco music?
+Why not recreate some of the most iconic moments associated with them, or at least mention those specific events, such as Donna Summer performing the Award-Winning song “Last Dance” at the Oscars, the jewel of the crown of the golden era of disco music?

-Long before the terms of inclusion and diversity were significant, the independent record-level Casablanca had Afro-Americans, Jewish and white people working together to achieve their fundamental goal, to bring the best artist, composers, and theme songs to the masses.
+Long before the terms of inclusion and diversity were significant, the independent record-level Casablanca had Afro-Americans, Jewish, and white people working together to achieve their fundamental goal, to bring the best artists, composers, and theme songs to the masses.

 In “Spinning Gold,” the flashy musical montages add style to the film but must be sufficient to counteract the elongated family melodrama.
 The audience is hungry for music, awards, and memorabilia in showbiz.
 In other words, less cocaine and more immersive creativity from the visionary artist and record producer who transcended his time to our days for his contributions to the music industry.